signalfx/terraform-signalfx-slx/README.md

 * Chart<>Detector Linking
 * Team stuff
 * Get more opinionated on dashboards, like don't mixin but use groups-per-service
+* Use a dashboard-group per service, put red here, have other things use the id to add?
+* Deploys
+* More IA (service dashboards, etc)
 * MOAR?